voxpupuli/puppetboard/README.rst

 Make sure this file is readable by the user the webserver runs as.

+Flask requires a static secret_key in order to protect itself from CSRF exploits.
+The default secret_key in ``default_settings.py`` generates a random 24 character string, however this string is re-generated on each request under httpd >= 2.4.
+To generate your own secret_key create a python script with the following content and run it once:

+.. code_block:: python

+    import os

+    print os.random(24)

+Copy the output and add the following to your ``wsgi.py`` file:

+.. code_block:: python

+   application.secret_key = '<your secret key>'

 The last thing we need to do is configure Apache.

 Here is a sample configuration for Debian and Ubuntu: